david-zwicker/video-analysis/README.md

 Special attention has been paid to develop video classes that can be easily used in iterating over video frames, also with multiprocessing support.
-The sub-package `analysis` contains several modules that contain miscellaneous functions that might be useful for general image or video analysis
+The sub-package `analysis` contains several modules that contain miscellaneous functions that might be useful for general image or video analysis.

 Part of the modules have been modified from code from moviepy, which is released under the MIT license at github.
 The license is included